A violation of global symmetries from replica wormholes and the fate of black hole remnants: Charged state reconstructions

 \ee We can understand this formula as a Boltzmann summation over the product of $l+2$ correlators in the energy basis $E_{1,2}$, and we expect that this is a general result, that holds beyond JT gravity.
-On the other hand, if we go to microcanonical ensemble rather than canonical ensemble, the result of the path integral will just be the integrand.
-Plugging this in equation \eqref{eqn:geometric_series}, and summing over the geometric series, one gets: \be \ee Therefore, if we know the value of the resolvent $R$, we know the full answer of $:V\bold{R} V:$ and also $:VM^{-1}V:$.
-Using free probability theory, or by classifying the planar diagrams as what we did before, one finds that the resolvent satisfies a Schwinger-Dyson (SD) equation (\cite{Penington:2019kki}): \be \lambda R=K+\sum_{n=1} Z_n R^n=K+\int dE_1 dE_2 e^{2S_0}\rho(E_1)\rho(E_2){y R\over 1-y R}. \ee
+On the other hand, if we go to the microcanonical ensemble rather than the canonical ensemble, the result of the path integral will just be the integrand.
+Plugging this into equation \eqref{eqn:geometric_series}, and summing over the geometric series, one gets: \be \ee Therefore, if we know the value of the resolvent $R$, we know the full answer of $:V\bold{R} V:$ and also $:VM^{-1}V:$.
+Using free probability theory, or by classifying the planar diagrams as what we did before, one finds that the resolvent satisfies a Schwinger-Dyson (SD) equation (\cite{Penington:2019kki}): \be \lambda R=K+\sum_{n=1} Z_n R^n=K+\int \mathrm{d}E_1 \mathrm{d}E_2 e^{2S_0}\rho(E_1)\rho(E_2){y R\over 1-y R}. \ee

 The physics of this Schwinger-Dyson equation is quite rich, and it includes the phase transition between different Renyi entropies of the system; generally there is no known exact method of solving this equation, apart from numerics \cite{Penington:2019kki}.
 Below we consider a simpler equation by directly going to the microcanonical ensemble and then draw some general lessons from that.
 We also present the computation in the canonical ensemble in appendix \ref{sec:canonical-ensemble}.